Blocking Blue Light at Night Helps You Sleep

-Common concerns in the use of mobile electronic devices (especially phones) are relationships, public courtesy and safety.
+Common concerns in the use of electronic devices (especially phones) are relationships, public courtesy and safety.

 A critical concern is our health and general well-being.
 Many health problems are related to lack of proper sleep, including obesity, diabetes, circulatory diseases, nerve issues, etc. It is in sleep that our bodies rebuild, our brains recharge and sort out information.
 Our immune systems depend on rest to fight threats to our health.